Mill Finish Aluminium Circle vs. Anodized Aluminium Circle for Industrial Applications

 - Lower production cost (no extra finishing steps)

-- Excellent formability for fabrication
+- Fantastic formability and fabrication

 What is Anodized Aluminium Circle